ikt32/GTAVManualTransmission/doc/README.md

 * `false`: No mod info available for other mods
 * `true`: Mod info available for other mods

+##### `HidePlayerInFPV` : `true` or `false`

+Turn this on to hide the player in first person camera.

+* `false`: Do not hide player in first person camera
+* `true`: Hide player in first person camera

+##### `HardLimiter` : `true` or `false`

+Turn this on to limit speed when max RPM is reached.

+* `false`: Do not limit speed when max RPM is reached
+* `true`: Speed is limited when max RPM is reached

+This is especially noticeable when in top gear, and the car still has power to accelerate even though the RPM needle is pinned.
+Speed is limited by cutting throttle, just like a normal rev limiter would do.

+##### `CustomABS` : `true` or `false`

+Turn this on to enable experimental ABS.

+Works for vehicles with both real ABS and no ABS.
+It stops braking a wheel when a lock-up is detected, allowing for slightly more control under max braking.

 #### `[HUD]`

 Some info you can enable or disable at will.
 It's pretty self-explanatory.